 Many full-term normal pregnancies have been reported after tummy tuck surgery.
 If you become pregnant after having a tummy tuck, please let your OB/GYN know and contact us with any questions or concerns.
 Pregnancy may stretch out your muscles and skin again, and touch-up surgery after pregnancy may be desirable to get back to your ideal look.

-Dr. Trent Douglas and Dr. Katerina Gallus discuss tummy tuck surgery including the best candidates, combined procedures, and recovery.
+Dr. Katerina Gallus discusses tummy tuck surgery including the best candidates, combined procedures, and recovery.

-Dr. Katerina Gallus and Dr. Trent Douglas discuss recovery from tummy tuck surgery.
+Dr. Katerina Gallus discusses recovery from tummy tuck surgery.